kevgo/text-runner/textrun-npm/README.md

 <a textrun="create-file">

-In the documentation of this NPM package, for example its **README.md** file, we want to document how to install this package.
+In the documentation of this npm package, for example its **README.md** file, we want to document how to install this package.
 It could look like this:

 ```md